London regains stock market crown as turmoil hits Paris

 “Although some of the risk-off sentiment which spread sparked by worries about the far-right gaining legislative power in France has eased off, Paris-listed stocks have made only a feeble recovery,” said Susannah Streeter, head of money and markets at Hargreaves Lansdown.

+Jean-Charles Simon, head of Paris Europlace, which promotes Paris as a financial hub, insisted the battle for supremacy with London was not over.

+“The two equity markets have very close valuations, with Paris having closed a significant gap in recent years,” Simon told AFP.

-The Paris market, which also hit record highs this year, has suffered in recent weeks additionally from sharp losses to the share price of French luxury goods giant LVMH as Chinese demand dampens.
+Paris, which like London has also hit record highs this year, has suffered additionally from sharp losses to the share price of French luxury goods giant LVMH as Chinese demand dampens.
+LVMH shares slumped almost a fifth over the last 12 months.

-London’s stock market, which has become also the world’s sixth biggest stock market by value, is faring well ahead of a UK general election on July 4, when the main opposition Labour party is forecast defeat the ruling Conservatives, led by Prime Minister Rishi Sunak.